timperi/c64-wedge-psu-pcb/README.md

 The old linear regulator, which often fails causing overvoltage, is replaced with a modern switching regulator.
 All components are through-hole.

-I measured the ripple voltage with this design, using a regular C64 as a load.
-The average ripple voltage for this setup was below 10mV peak to peak.
-I was using 20MHz bandwith filtering and High-resolution mode in the scope while measuring.
-Measuring point was at the output pads, using a very short ground lead.

 The switching regulator used in this design is LM2576T-5.

 It has a fixed output voltage of 5 volts, but I am slightly boosting the output, because the voltage drops under load, and there is also voltage drop in the cable.